- How to Know if Your Grass/Pasture is Big and Healthy Enough for Your Horse to Live off

 Consumption of a small amount of Rhododendron can cause death by failure of the respiratory system.

-Helicopter seeds in Autumn and saplings in Spring contain hypoglycin-A that causes atypical myopathy in horses.
-Symptoms include muscular stiffness, reluctance to walk, muscle tremors, sweating, depression, high heart rate, dark urine (reddish in color).
-Your horse may appear weak and may have difficulty standing, breathing difficulties, but may still want to eat.
+Helicopter seeds in Autumn and saplings in Spring contain hypoglycin-A which causes atypical myopathy in horses.
+Symptoms include muscular stiffness, reluctance to walk, muscle tremors, sweating, depression, high heart rate, and dark urine (reddish in color).
+Your horse may appear weak and may have difficulty standing, and breathing difficulties, but may still want to eat.
 If this happens, call your vet immediately.